cproctor/ub-cs-education-handbook/README.md

 ## Building the handbook

-To build the handbook run `pandoc` with the default settings:
+To build the handbook run `pandoc` with the defaults file corresponding to the output format you want:

-    pandoc  -d defaults/handbook.yaml
+    pandoc  -d defaults/html.yaml

-To build other formats, specify an output file:

-    pandoc  -d defaults/handbook.yaml -o ub_cs_handbook.0.0.2.pdf
+    pandoc  -d defaults/pdf.yaml

 See the [Pandoc manual](https://pandoc.org/MANUAL.html) for all the available options.